 Our irreverent and very funny guide told us about the life of miners throughout the decades as we wandered through the workshops and tunnels.
 I also had the opportunity to crawl through a narrow passage carrying heavy equipment to experience a little of what it's like to work metres underground.
 At the end of the tour, we walked into the mountain and to mouth of mine, where we turned our torches off to experience the intensity of complete pitch darkness.

 Yes, beer tasting.
-And it's not just about the booze, there's a fascinating history to be learned on this excursion surrounding Svalbard's brewery.
+And it's not just about the booze, there's a fascinating history to be learnt on this excursion surrounding Svalbard's brewery.

 This is definitely a great excursion to include on your trip and a welcome respite from the arctic temperatures!